Turns command-line NLP tools into fully-fledged RESTful webservices with an auto-generated web-interface for human end-users.

 CLAM is entirely written in Python, runs on UNIX-derived systems, and is available as open source under the GNU Public License (v3).
 It is set up in a modular fashion, and offers an API, and as such is easily extendable.
 CLAM communicates in a transparent XML format, and using XSL transformation offers a full web 2.0 web-interface for human end users.

 It’s discouraged to download the zip packages or tarballs from github, install CLAM from the Python Package Index or use git properly.

 Installation from the Python Package Index using the package manager pip it the recommended way to intall CLAM.
 This is the easiest method of installing CLAM, as it will automatically fetch and install any dependencies.
 We recommend to use a virtual environment (virtualenv) if you want to install CLAM locally as a user, if you want to install globally, prepend the following commands with sudo:

 CLAM can be installed from the Python Package Index using pip.
-Pip is usually part of the python3-pip package or similar.
+Pip is usually part of the python3-pip package (Debian/Ubuntu) or similar.
 It downloads CLAM and all dependencies automatically::

 $ pip3 install clam

 If you already downloaded CLAM manually (from github), you can do: